 To help motivate you, it pays to think of the big milestones.

 Wouldn’t it be cool to get them on the road when they’re 18 with driving lessons and a first car?
-Maybe you want to send them travelling to experience life on a gap year before they start Uni.
-Or perhaps your dream is to help them get that key to their first door?
+Or perhaps your dream is to help them get the key to their first door?

 Naturally, the path they take may be very different from the one you’ve imagined for them.
 So in the end, it doesn’t matter what you’re saving for.
 What counts is that by putting some money aside on a regular basis, you’re giving them more options.